-SEM is a paid effort to gain brand awareness through search engines.
-The unpaid version of search marketing is known as SEO (Search Engine Optimization), where a brand naturally incorporates keywords and phrases often searched by the target audience.
+SEMis a paid effort to gain brand awareness through search engines.
+The unpaid version of search marketing is SEO (Search Engine Optimization), where a brand naturally incorporates keywords and phrases often searched by the target audience.

 Benefits of performance marketing

 There are many benefits to running performance marketing campaigns, including: